Skip to Content

 Some shots from a recent hike to Gettysburg Quarry (late May)

-Today, Gettysburg Quarry, along with many abandoned quarries in Dorset, is slowly being reclaimed by the forest.
-Wild columbine grows from crevices in the marble and water drips eerily into the turquoise pools framed by massive walls of cut stone.
-It’s hard to imagine a bustling quarry in such a quiet and peaceful spot.
+Today, Gettysburg Quarry, along with many abandoned quarries in Dorset, are slowly being reclaimed by the forest.
+Wild columbine grows from crevices in the marble, and water drips eerily into the turquoise pools framed by massive walls of cut stone.

 Quick Trail Details